 Bumpers arrive shrink-wrapped

-Bed bumpers are wrapped and compressed for shipping.
-Since they are made of foam, they might take a few hours (sometimes a day) to spring back to life.
+Bed bumpers arrive wrapped and compressed, so, they might take a few hours (sometimes a day) to spring back to life.

 When they first arrive, you might assume that they’re damaged, but don’t worry.
 Just give them a bit of time to decompress.